instantiator/json-to-smart-csv/README.md

 * `AsJson` - convert this object or list to a JSON string
 * `IterateListItems` - apply child rules to the items in this list
 * `IteratePropertiesAsList` - apply child rules to the object properties, as if a list
+* `AsIndex` - item's index (IterateListItems), or property (IteratePropertiesAsList)

+##### Coming soon

+* `AsAggregateSum` - aggregate and sum all numeric values from child rules
+* `AsAggregateMax` - aggregate and find the max of numeric values from child rules
+* `AsAggregateMin` - aggregate and find the min of numeric values from child rules
+* `AsAggregateAvg` - aggregate and find the mean of numeric values from child rules
 * `WithPropertiesAsColumns` - Not yet implemented, a shortcut to transform an object to columns

 ## Data types

 The root item of a JSON document is either an object or a list.

-1. If an object, you can start to apply rules with `$.property` paths.
+1. If an object, you can start to apply rules with `$.property` paths
+2. If it's a list indexed by properties, you might use `IteratePropertiesAsList`
-2. If a list, you'll want to apply an `IterateListItems` rule
+2. If it's a regular list, you'll want to apply an `IterateListItems` rule

 For example, you have a list, that looks like this: